yasl-lang/yasl/README.md

 ## Running YASL Code
 A YASL script can be run using `./YASL filename`.
 This will search in the current directory (same directory as `YASL`) for a file named `filename`, and run it.

-An online Interpreter is also available here: https://coffeetableespresso.github.io/YASL.html.
-It's the same interpreter as found in this repo, but compiled to WASM.
-It might be slow and buggy compared to the native interpreter, but we're working to fix that.

 ## Running Tests